DevSrijit/commsync/docs/bulkvs-integration.md

 ## Overview

-CommSync now integrates with BulkVS, allowing you to connect your BulkVS accounts, sync messages, and send/receive SMS through the CommSync interface.
-The integration works alongside existing Twilio and JustCall integrations, giving you a unified messaging experience across multiple SMS providers.
+CommSync integrates with BulkVS, allowing you to connect your BulkVS accounts, send SMS/MMS messages, and receive messages via webhooks through the CommSync interface.
+This integration provides a unified messaging experience alongside your existing Twilio and JustCall connections.

 ## Features

-- **Account Connection**: Link your BulkVS accounts with API key authentication
+- **Account Connection**: Link your BulkVS accounts with API credentials authentication
-- **Message Syncing**: Sync your SMS history with automatic background updates
-- **Real-time Messaging**: Send and receive messages directly from the CommSync interface
+- **Real-time Messaging**: Send both SMS and MMS messages directly from the CommSync interface
 - **Media Support**: Send and receive media attachments in your SMS conversations
 - **Multi-account Support**: Connect multiple BulkVS accounts simultaneously
-- **Webhook Support**: Receive incoming messages in real-time (optional)
+- **Webhook Reception**: Receive incoming messages in real-time via BulkVS webhooks

+## Important: Webhook Requirement

+**Unlike Twilio and JustCall, BulkVS does not provide an API endpoint to fetch past messages.** To receive incoming messages, you **MUST** configure a webhook in your BulkVS account.
+Without a webhook, you will only be able to send messages, not receive them.

 ## Connecting a BulkVS Account